Don't Judge an Object by Its Context: Learning to Overcome Contextual Bias: Approach

 \textbf{Implementation details:} For both proposed methods, we use ResNet-50~\cite{he-cvpr16} pre-trained on ImageNet as a backbone.
 For the first stage, an initial learning rate of $\mathrm{0.1}$ is used which is later divided by $\mathrm{10}$ following the standard step decay process for the learning rate.
 Following this, during the second stage of training, we train the network with a learning rate of $\mathrm{0.01}$ for both methods.
 For the CAM-based approach, we set $\mathrm{\lambda_{1}}$ and $\mathrm{\lambda_{2}}$ to be $0.1$ and $0.01$ respectively.

-The input images are resized such that their shortest side is $256$ and random crops of size $224 \times 224$ are used for training.
-To augment training data, we horizontal flip images.
+The input images are randomly resize crop to $224 \times 224$ during the training.
+To further augment training data, we horizontal flip images.
 We use a batch size of $\mathrm{200}$ and stochastic gradient descent for optimization.
 Our model is implemented using PyTorch 1.0.
-Overall training time of both proposed methods is very close to that of a standard classifier.
-The inference time for both methods is exactly same as that of the standard classifier.
-Thus, we achieve a more unbiased classifier with no additional compute cost.
-A single forward pass of an image takes $\mathrm{0.2}$ ms on a single Titan X GPU.
+Overall training time of both proposed methods is very close to that of a standard classifier and their inference time is exactly same as that of the standard classifier.